ecs-org/ecs-appliance/README.md

 it is the same procedure as with the developer vm, but be aware that the appliance takes over the following services:

++ postgresql config, postgres user "app" and database "ecs"
+  + set password of user ecs for tcp connect to postgresql
-+ postgresql config and database (but does not drop any data, unless you tell it to do so)
+  + does not drop any data, unless told
-+ docker and docker container (stops all container at salt-call state.highstate, expects docker0 to be the default docker bridge, and has default ip values)
++ docker and docker container (stops all container at salt-call state.highstate, expects docker0 to be the default docker bridge with default ip values)
 + nginx configuration
 + postfix configuration
-+ port 25,80,443,465
++ listens to port 25,80,443,465

 ## configure appliance
-+ describe make env.yml
++ FIXME describe howto make env.yml

 ## start appliance
 + start appliance: `sudo systemctl start appliance`